Key features of the education system

-As specified by the Constitution of the Republic of Slovenia (en), there is a guarantee of freedom of choice in education and autonomy of higher education institutions.
+As specified by the Constitution of the Republic of Slovenia, there is a guarantee of freedom of choice in education and autonomy of higher education institutions.

 Organisation and structures

 Minority provision The language of instruction is Slovenian.
-Members of the Italian and Hungarian national communities in ethnically mixed areas have the right to education in their respective language.
-The Constitution also protects the status and gives special rights to members of the Roma community (sl).
+Members of the Italian and Hungarian national communities in ethnically mixed areas have the right to education in their respective languages.
+The Constitution also protects the status and gives special rights to members of the Roma community.

-Legal entitlement to pre-school education Children in Slovenia are legally entitled to a place in a kindergarten (vrtec) from the age of 11 months (end of childcare leave) to the age of compulsory schooling.
-The steering document of public pre-school education is the kindregarten curriculum (en).
+Legal entitlement to preschool education Children in Slovenia are legally entitled to a place in a kindergarten (vrtec) from the age of 11 months (end of childcare leave) to the age of compulsory schooling.
+The steering document of public pre-school education is the Kindregarten curriculum.

-Extended basic school programme All basic schools have to provide free of charge non-compulsory activities of the extended programme, namely remedial and supplementary lessons, extracurricular interest activities, non-compulsory optional subjects, as well as morning care (grade 1) and after-school classes (grades 1 to 5).
-A wide majority of pupils attends the activities.
+Extended basic school programme All basic schools have to provide free-of-charge non-compulsory activities of the extended programme, namely remedial and supplementary lessons, extracurricular interest activities, non-compulsory optional subjects, as well as morning care (grade 1) and after-school classes (grades 1 to 5).
+A wide majority of pupils attend the activities.
 The programme is provided by qualified teachers in line with officially adopted educational guidelines and concepts.

-Music education A well-developed network of publicly funded music schools provide music and ballet lessons to enthusiastic pupils who in turn do not have to take one of two compulsory optional subjects.
+Music education A well-developed network of publicly funded music schools provides music and ballet lessons to enthusiastic pupils who in turn do not have to take one of two compulsory optional subjects.

 Inclusive approach for SEN children The provision of special needs education in Slovenia embraces the multi-track approach to inclusion: kindergartens and schools tend to children with special needs by way of inclusion and special classes, and there are special education institutions, as well.

-High stakes exams at the end of upper secondary education At the end of upper secondary education, students take final exams.
-In two and three year vocational programmes, student complete their studies with a school leaving examination.
-At successfully completing the end of four year upper secondary general and technical education programme, students take general matura or vocational matura.
+High-stakes exams at the end of upper secondary education At the end of upper secondary education, students take final exams.
+In two and three-year vocational programmes, the student completes their studies with a school leaving examination.
+At successfully completing the end of four years upper secondary general and technical education programme, students take general matura or vocational matura.
 Matura is a national external examination.
 Students who pass matura may enroll in tertiary study programmes.

 Tertiary education In Slovenia, almost half of all people aged 19 to 24 is enrolled in tertiary education.
-Majority of them (75.6% in 2021/22) does not pay tuition fees.
+Majority of them (75.6 % in 2021/22) do not pay tuition fees.
 The public agency for quality assurance in higher education (SQAA) was founded in 2009 and Registered in the European Register of Quality Assurance Agencies in Higher Education (EQUAR) in 2013.
-SQAA is a part of European system of quality assurance in higher education since 2013, its roles include accreditation of higher education institutions and study programmes and external evaluation of higher education institutions and study programmes.
+SQAA is a part of the European system of quality assurance in higher education since 2013, its roles include accreditation of higher education institutions and study programmes and external evaluation of higher education institutions and study programmes.

-Education staff at kindergartens and schools have to hold relevant educational qualification (ISCED 6 for pre-school teachers and certain teachers of practical subjects in VET, ISCED 7 other teachers), relevant pedagogical educational qualification and they have to pass the state professional examination for education staff.
+Education staff at kindergartens and schools have to hold relevant educational qualifications (ISCED 6 for preschool teachers and certain teachers of practical subjects in VET, ISCED 7 for other teachers), relevant pedagogical educational qualification and they have to pass the state professional examination for education staff.
 Continuous professional development is a right and a duty for all educational staff and attending programmes of CPD is a prerequisite for promotion to professional titles (Mentor, Advisor and Councilor).

 Stages of the education system